ssoaora/Hosts-File-Auto-Updater/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the script using `python hosts_updater.py`.
+3. Run the script using `update.bat` or type `python hosts_updater.py` on terminal (Note: Administrator privileges are required).

 ## Configuration